Chart Color Schemes

 Population growth drivers in Guildford - South Granville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Guildford - South Granville is projected to have an above median population growth, increasing by 3,675 persons to a total of 27,538, reflecting a 15.1% increase over the 17-year period.
+Population projections indicate an above median growth for national statistical areas, with Guildford - South Granville expected to grow by 3,675 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 11.4% over the 17-year period.

 Frequently Asked Questions - Population